irdnanig/shopify-clean-slate/README.md

-# Shopify Clean State Theme 🚀
+# Shopify Clean State 🚀

 A minimal Shopify theme built with Online Store 2.0 features like theme blocks and JSON templates.